 Want to Change Your Bad Habits?
 Do These 2 Things

 Bad habits derail your goals and waste your time.
-Stop their hold on your life with these two strategies to resist old patterns when temptation strikes.
+Stop their hold on your life with these two strategies meant to help ADHD minds resist old patterns when temptation strikes.

 Find Good Substitutes for a Bad Habit